abhidtu/emqttd_publish_client_activity/README.md

 ## C> "SYSTEM/presence/disconnected"

-Whenever a cltopics.isconnects, it publishes a message to this channel with payload (serialized json):
+Whenever a client disconnewhent publishes a message to this channel with payload (serialized json):

 {</br>
 	"client_id":"which client id disconnected",</br>